Eriksdale, Manitoba: Arts and culture

 Eriksdale Winter Carnival is held annually mid-February.
-Events include a curling bonspeil, an ice show, and the crowning of the carnival queen.
+Events include a curling bonspiel, an ice show, and the crowning of the carnival queen.

 The Corn Roast is held on the long weekend of September.
 The first corn roast was held in 1954 at Art and Lucy Lindell's barn.
 There was a Saturday night dance planned for Labour Day weekend, unfortunately there was a boxing match in community that night.
 After some convincing Art agreed to hold a Corn Roast instead.
 On Sunday evening the Corn Roast was held from 10p.m. to 12p.m. with a midnight dance to follow.
 The event turned out to be a success and was held annually with around 400 admissions each year; it was usually the last event of the season.
 The Corn Roast turned out to be profitable each year; the only problem was some years it was difficult to locate the 1,200 to 1,500 good corn cobs.
 There was plenty of food served each year including sandwiches, homemade bread and buns, garden tomatoes, pickles, cakes, cookies and coffee.

 The Bull-O-Rama is held in October and features a rodeo with a cowboy social that night.

-Eriksdale talent night is held every second year; with help from CFRY, the night showcases local talent.
+Eriksdale Talent Night is held every second year; with help from CFRY, the night showcases local talent.

-Creamery days are held on the third weekend in August.
+Creamery Days are held on the third weekend in August.
 Fresh cheese and butter were the products made from the milk once delivered to the Eriksdale Museum, the only complete creamery remaining today in Manitoba.
 The day features a parade, live entertainment, and a dance.

 Eriksdale Dance Troupe Recital is held every Mother's Day weekend.
 Dance classes are taught by staff from the Royal Winnipeg Ballet every Monday at Eriksdale School.
 Classes begin in September and run until May of each year.
 The Eriksdale Dance Troupe was formed in 1999 and offers classes in Ballet, Tap and Jazz.
 Manitoba Hydro is a sponsor of the Royal Winnipeg Ballet Satellite Program.

+The Brody and Carlos Memorial Hockey Tournament is held the first weekend of February every year, it includes 2 days of hockey, silent auction and beer gardens.
+This tournament is held in honour of Brody Gleich, who died in early 2012 from a car accident and Carlos Insaurralde who passed in mid 2023 due to complications from surgery.
+The tournament is held by family and friends that knew the pair and hold this event to both honour and remember them.

+Politics

+Eriksdale is a part of the federal riding of Selkirk-Interlake-Eastman, represented by Conservative MP James Bezan and the provincial riding of Interlake-Gimli, represented by Progressive Conservative MLA Derek Johnson.
+Eriksdale is a part of the R.M. of West Interlake, with Arnthor Jonasson as its reeve.